lucymait/project-4/README.md

 ## Brief

 - Choose to work solo or in a team
-- Build a full-stack app, by making your own backend and your own front-end
+- **Build a full-stack application** by making your own backend and your own front-end
-- Use a Python Django API, using Django REST Framework to serve your data from a Postgres database
+- **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
-- Consume your API with a separate front-end, built with React
+- **Consume your API with a separate front-end** built with React
-- Contain multiple relationships and CRUD functionality
+- **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
-- Be deployed online and accessible to the public.
+- **Be deployed online** so it's publicly accessible.

 ## Technologies Used